 Various maintenance, operation, rehabilitation, and other small projects that are limited in scale and have minimal adverse environmental effects are exempt from the EAA.
-Previously these projects were classified as Schedule A or A+ but are now classified as exempt.
-These projects are identified in the first column of the table in Appendix 1.
+Previously many of these projects were classified as Schedule A or A+ and as a result were exempt from the Act through s.
+15.3(3) of the Act and are now identified simply as exempt in the table.
+Exempt projects are identified in the first column of the table in Appendix 1.

-While these projects are exempt from the EAA, municipalities should consider whether notice about the project should be given or consultation on the project should be carried out.
+While these projects are exempt from the EAA, municipalities should consider whether notice about the project should be given or consultation on the project should be carried out outside of the MCEA process.
 Municipalities should address any concerns raised with respect to the project, as appropriate.
 Proponents are also responsible for obtaining any other applicable permits, approvals and authorizations for their project.

-Other projects may also be eligible for exemption if they meet the requirements of the conditional exemptions including the completion the archaeological screening process.
+Other projects may be eligible for exemption if they meet the requirements of the conditional exemptions including the completion the archaeological screening process.
 See Eligible for Screening to Exempt below and Appendix 1 for more information.